-If this partnership owns an interest in another pass-through entity, that pass-through entity must withhold Utah income tax on any income attributable to this partnership.
-The pass-through entity must provide a Utah Schedule K-1 showing the amount of Utah withholding paid on behalf of this partnership.
+If this S corporation owns an interest in another pass-through entity, that pass-through entity is required to withhold Utah income tax on any income attributable to this S corporation.
+The pass-through entity must provide a Utah Schedule K-1 showing the amount of Utah withholding paid on behalf of this S corporation.

-This partnership then distributes the credit for the pass-through entity withholding tax to its partners.
+This S corporation then distributes the credit for the pass-through entity withholding tax to its shareholders.

 Complete TC-250, Part 2, and then enter and allocate the total upper-tier (previous) pass-through entity withholding tax using code 36.

-Do not include the Utah Schedule K-1 the partnership received showing this credit when filing this partnership's return.
+Do not include the Utah Schedule K-1 the corporation received showing this credit when filing this corporation's return.